openaire/guidelines-literature-repositories/docs/field_alternativeidentifier.rst

 **Usage Instruction**

 List alternative identifiers for this publication that are not the primary identifier (repository splash page), e.g., the DOI of publisher’s version, the PubMed/arXiv ID.
-The term is defined by ``info:eu-repo/semantics/altIdentifier/<scheme>/<identifier>`` where ``<scheme>`` must be one of the following:
+The value is defined in a controlled list:

 * ``ark`` – Archival Resource Key
 * ``arxiv`` – arXiv.org identifier